miktadozturk/mercedesbenz/README.md

 - Verification of models
 - Verification of car classes
 - Verification of diesel vehicles prices
+- For GitHub Action CI, Automatic run the test when the new code is pushed, automatic run the test 1 time every day in the afternoon with scheduled.

 ### Additional aspects:
 - The function uses the Page Object Model design pattern to interact with the mercedes-benz.co.uk website